bg5fxp-JF/lesson-planning/week1-day1-2-javascript-foundations-react-setup.md

 ## What's Next?

-In Days 3-4, we'll create more lesson pages and introduce TypeScript!
-You'll learn how to add new routes to your Learning Hub, create components from scratch, and how TypeScript makes development safer and more enjoyable.
+In Days 3-4, we'll dive into **React State & Interactivity**!
+You'll learn how to make your components come alive by adding:

+- **Interactive counters** that respond to button clicks
+- **Show/hide sections** that toggle content visibility
+- **Dynamic lists** where you can add new items
+- **Event handling** to respond to user actions
+- **Conditional rendering** to show different content based on state

+You'll add a new lesson page to your existing React Learning Hub and build these interactive features step by step.
+By the end, your static components will become truly dynamic!

 Remember: Every expert was once a beginner.
 You're doing great! 🌟